Follow my Journey

 In the end, I decided in favour of the truth, as always.

 I found a free online program that helped me flip the images in question to their right orientation.
-These images were of very high resolution.
+My images were of very high resolution.
 Their big file size made the process crash repeatedly while working with my unstable Internet.

 Satisfied with my work and my decisions, I named the images accordingly to their tags in the text and uploaded them all to the Author Account Centre of my publisher.